ComplexOrganizationOfLivingMatter/Vertex3DMonolayer/parameters.md

 Set.EndTimeEcBot=24;
 ```

-The same type can be applied to the 'top' layer:
+The same type can be applied to the 'top' layer.
+Note that variables difer:
 ```Matlab
 Set.EcTypeTop=2;
 Set.EpsCTWE=2.3;